 Shri Ganesha Puja, Perth (Australia), 9 February 1992.

-It is so joy giving to be back in Australia.
-When I wanted to come here in this month, Stephen told me that Perth would be scorchingly hot (Laughter) and, “I don’t think you should go to Perth first, you can go later.”
-So I said, “That part you leave it to me!
-The rest is alright!”
+It is so joy-giving to be back in Australia.
+When I wanted to come here in this month, Stephen told Me that Perth would be scorchingly hot, and “I don’t think you should go to Perth first, you can go later.”
+So I said, “That part you leave it to Me.
+The rest is all right.”

-So the main thing we have to realise, is that equilibrium that is being worked out by Paramachaitanya.
+So the main thing we have to realize that equilibrium, that is being worked out by Paramachaitanya.
 If Paramchaitanya is the power of love of God, then it works out equilibrium.
 So the Sahaja Yogis who are going to work out Paramchaitanya have to have equilibrium in their life.

 What I find in the West, now, is the balance has gone really on the rocks.
 Because, see now, there are all kinds of problems of homosexuality and this and that and all that.
 This is just because of imbalances [that] people have gone to that limit.
-Another is asceticism, where your people are ascetic, made ascetic like in TM and all that.
-They have taken to these things.
+Another is asceticism, where your people are ascetic, made ascetic like in TM [transcendental meditation] and all that—they have taken to these things.
 Because these are unnatural things.
 Natural is to be in balance.
-If you are not in balance then things go off and you become either too much of something and nothing of the other.
+If you are not in balance, then things go off and you become either too much of something and nothing of the other.
 That’s how people suffer.

-For example Christianity now: you can take it very clearly that they didn’t use Ganesha’s principle there at all.
-But all throughout it’s written that you have to look after yourself in a moral way.
-Now in the Old Testament it is written: ‘Thou shalt not commit adultery’.
+For example, Christianity now: you can take it very clearly that they didn’t use Ganesha’s principle there at all.
+But all throughout is written that you have to look after yourself in a moral way.
+Now in the Old Testament it is written: “Thou shalt not commit adultery.”
 But Christ has made it even subtler – very subtle – because He’s at Agnya controlling the eyes.
-So he said, “Thou shalt not have adulterous eyes.”
+So He said, “Thou shalt not have adulterous eyes.”
 But the Christians have crossed all the limits of adultery, all the limits.
-I mean, I don’t know to what limit they are going to go now, I mean really they have gone amuck, the way they are going into this kind of experimentation.
+I mean, I don’t know to what limit they are going to go now, I mean really they have gone amok, the way they are going into this kind of experimentation.
 And then what will happen to your children?
 What will happen to your society?

 That’s what is happening now, in complete imbalance.
 Completely in imbalance, all these societies, where they are using adultery as a style of life.
 What Christ has said, just the opposite they are doing.

-If you are in the centre, say you take, say a balance, this called as balancing.
+If you are in the centre, say you take a balance, this is called as balancing.
 But in Hindi it’s called as taraju (तराजू).
 Now you hold it in the hand.
 It’s called as balance, can you imagine?
 You hold it in the centre.
 The centre of gravity of that balance is in the centre.
-Now if you go more on this side this will go down, or you go on this side it will go down.
-But if you are at the gravity point you cannot move this side or that side.
+Now if you go more on this side, this will go down, or you go on this side, it will go down.
+But if you are at the gravity point, you cannot move this side or that side.

-Can you imagine the gravity is coming from Mother Earth!
+Can you imagine, the gravity is coming from Mother Earth.
 And Mother Earth has made Shri Ganesha.
-So this gravity point within us is to be maintained and this gravity comes very natural to human beings.
+So this gravity point within us is to be maintained.
+And this gravity comes very natural to human beings.
 It’s not to be adopted or anything.
-If [in] childhood, if children are told about their gravity, about their dignity, about their greatness, they will immediately develop it with a great pride that, “We are something special and that we have to have this gravity within us.”
+In childhood if children are told about their gravity, about their dignity, about their greatness, they will immediately develop it with a great pride, that: “We are something special” and that “we have to have this gravity within us.”